sourcefrog/cargo-mutants/README.md

   cargo-mutants runs tests with an automatically set and configurable timeout.)

 - The results should be reproducible, assuming the build and test suite is deterministic.
-(This should be true today; please file a bug if it's not.)
+(This should be true today; please file a bug if it's not.
+Mutants are run in random order unless `--no-shuffle` is specified, but this should not affect the results.)

 - cargo-mutants should avoid generating unviable mutants that don't compile, because that wastes time.
 However, when it's uncertain whether the mutant will